sonic-net/SONiC/doc/mpls/MPLS_hld.md

 - Integration with VS SAI.

 ### Architecture Design
-The MPLS feature extends Route and Next Hop support in SONiC to include optional MPLS label stack in addition to the existing IPv4/IPv6 address information.
+For MPLS, SONiC infrastructure Route and Next Hop support is extended to include optional MPLS label stack in addition to the existing IPv4/IPv6 address information.

 ### High-Level Design